 Both Pima County and the City of Tucson are offering free COVID-19 testing at locations throughout the city.

 Please follow the Pima County Mask Mandate requiring the wearing face coverings in public if 6 feet of physical distancing cannot be maintained.
 The rule is still in effect and applies to everyone over the age of 5.
-Please consider wearing your mask or face covering when you're walking downtown on sidewalks, waiting in a common area for a table to dine, not actively eating or drinking at your table, and in situations where 6 feet of physical distancing cannot be maintained.
+Please consider wearing your mask or face covering when you're walking downtown on sidewalks, waiting in a common areas for a table, not actively eating or drinking at your table, and in situations where 6 feet of physical distancing cannot be maintained.
 Please be patient and understanding with service workers who are working hard to maintain a safe environment for all.

 From the CDC: Social distancing, also called “physical distancing,” means keeping a safe space between yourself and other people who are not from your household.